jm-sky/ops-monitor/central/scripts/README.md

 SEED_DEVELOPMENT_USER=true
 ```

-This will create a test user:
+This will create a test user on application startup:
 - Email: `test@example.com`
 - Password: `Test123!@#`